sjl/.plan/README.markdown

   Everything always breaks all the time because programming, especially graphics/GUI programming, is a dumpster fire.
 I should just never update anything ever.
 A fucking lab mouse would have learned by now.

+* Added support for arbitrary Lisp objects in the [Bones][] heap, and hooked it up for numbers for now.
+This is the first real Lisp/Prolog interop I've got, which is pretty cool.
+It also means I can excise the stupid number-munging code from [Hype][].